Finite sample rates of convergence for the Bigraphical and Tensor graphical Lasso estimators: Introduction

-Along similar lines, the Bigraphical Lasso framework was proposed to parsimoniously model conditional dependence relationships of matrix variate data based on the Cartesian product of graphs.
-As pointed out in \cite{KLLZ13}, the associativity of the Kronecker sum yields an approach to the modeling of datasets organized into 3 or higher-order tensors.
-In~\cite{GZH19}, we explored this possibility to a great extent, by (a) introducing the tensor graphical Lasso (TeraLasso) procedure for estimating sparse $L$-way decomposable inverse covariance matrices for all $L \ge 2$; and (b) showing the rates of convergence in the Frobenius and the operator norm for estimating this class of inverse covariance matrices for sub-gaussian tensor-valued data
+As pointed out by \cite{KLLZ13}, the associativity of the Kronecker sum naturally yields an approach to the modeling of datasets organized into 3 or higher-order tensors; cf. Figure~\ref{fig::cartgraph2}.
+We demonstrate in~\cite{GZH19} that this model indeed generalizes existing random matrix approaches to multilinear settings with more than two axes of dependency structures well, by (a) introducing a multiway tensor generalization of the Bigraphical Lasso estimator, known as the tensor graphical Lasso estimator, for estimating sparse $L$-way decomposable inverse covariance matrices for all integers $L \ge 2$; and (b) showing the rates of convergence in the operator and Frobenius norm for estimating this class of inverse covariance matrices for sub-gaussian tensor-valued data.
+As a result, the {\bf Te}nsor g{\bf ra}phical {\bf Lasso} (TeraLasso) estimator is proven to effectively recover the conditional (in)dependence graphs and precision matrices for a class of Gaussian graphical models by restricting the topology to Cartesian product graphs; cf. Section~\ref{sec::tensordata}.